skmulligan/cryosparc-live-2-globus/README.md

 The script reads CryoSPARC Live exposure metadata, excludes threshold-rejected and manually rejected exposures, converts CryoSPARC storage paths to Globus-relative paths, and writes a manifest suitable for `globus transfer --batch`.

+Works with EPU collections and SerialEM collections.
+Takes project ID and collection session ID from the CSV.

 ## Example

 CryoSPARC Live path: